-- Donate food to the Mission Center.
+- Donate to the Mission Center.
 Here’s a list of items we need: pasta, 1 lb box; spaghetti, 1 lb box/package; pasta sauce, 20 oz can; dried beans, 1 lb bag; white rice, 1 lb bag; chunky soup, 20 oz can; meal in a can, 15 oz (Chef Boyardee, chili, beef stew, etc.); tuna, 7 oz can; mac & cheese, regular box; cereal, regular box; peanut butter, 1 lb container; jelly, 18 oz jar; can of beans, 15 oz (no pork); can of vegetables, 15 oz (no green beans); can of corn, 15 oz; can of fruit, 15 oz; can of diced tomatoes, 15 oz; can of tomato sauce, 15 oz; ramen noodles, package; sturdy paper grocery bags with handles or nylon tote bags.
+We are also helping meet the community’s needs with diapers and feminine hygiene products.
 Drop off donations in the boxes near the red double doors at the Mission Center at 7901 Heritage Drive.
 Or contact Betsy Clevenger at firstname.lastname@example.org.

 - Help restock the ACCA food pantry.
 Drop off donations on weekdays, 1–5 p.m., at 7200 Columbia Pike (the trailer next to the daycare center).
 For a list of items needed, go to https://accacares.org/covid-19-food-pantry-collections/.